adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 - `When` test against the functions that are NOT exposed to APIs, e.g. background jobs
 - `Verify` the output and sometimes the cache hit
 - Be avoid to mock the implementations
-- Give you `confidence` on part of logics, database query, cache
+- Give you `confidence` on part of business logic, database query, cache
 - Tools: Jest

 ### Functional - Smoke Test

 - `When` test against the client end
 - `Verify` UI display with minimized interactions
-- Give you `confidence` on part of logics, part of database query, part of cache
+- Give you `confidence` on part of business logic, part of database query, part of cache
 - Tools: Playwright

 ### Acceptance - End-to-End Test

 - `When` test against the client end
 - `Verify` UI display with REAL user stories
-- Give you `confidence` on part of logics, part of database query, part of cache and usability
+- Give you `confidence` on part of business logic, part of database query, part of cache and usability
 - They are disposable tests.
 QA Engineers will review those regularly and decide whether we need a better ones
 - Tools: Playwright